trustleast/peerwave-example-manual-login/README.md

 The built application will be available in the `dist/` folder.

-A packaged zip will be available in the `bundle.zip` file in the root directory.

 ## Test

 You can test the app locally via `npm run dev`